moneroexamples/onion-monero-blockchain-explorer/README.md

  - are closed sourced,
  - are not available as hidden services,
  - have very only basic search capabilities,
- - cant identify users ouputs based on provided Monero address and viewkey.
+ - can't identify users ouputs based on provided Monero address and viewkey.

 In this example, these limitations are addressed by development of